Alert and Monitoring with Grafana

 We like Slack in Trendyol.
-So we’ve used Slack as the notification channel.
+So, we’ve used Slack as the notification channel.
 When adding a channel, you use your Slack Webhook URL and your channel name.
-You should write your Slack channel name (say “delivery-alerts”) to recipient section.
+You should write your Slack channel name (say “delivery-alerts”) to the recipient section.

-The two options worth mentioning are send reminders and include images.
-If you’re new to Grafana, these can be a bit detaily.
-You can skip them at the beginning but may need them in future.
+The worth-mentioning two options are to send reminders and include images.
+If you’re new to Grafana, these can be a bit detailed.
+You can skip them at the beginning but may need them in the future.

-A feature to periodically send alert message to remind you there’s something wrong.
+A feature to periodically send alert messages to remind you that there’s something wrong.

-Say you set the period to 3 minutes and you get server is down alert at 3:00 PM.
-You’ll get “Server is down” alert again at 3:03 PM, 03:06 PM so on; until the server is up.
+Say you set the period to 3 minutes and you get an alert indicating that a server is down alert at 3:00 PM.
+You will get a “Server is down” alert again at 3:03 PM, 03:06 PM and so on; until the server is up.

-Beware that you are defining reminders per notification channel.
-Not per alert.
-Thus, you will get reminders for every alert you add to this notification channel.
+Beware that you are defining reminders per notification channel, not per alert.
+Thus, you will get reminders for every alerts you add to this notification channel.

-Say you have 8 alerts defined for your Slack channel (“delivery-alerts”) but you only want to get reminder for a specific alert (eg. “message count alert”).
+Say that you have 8 alerts defined for your Slack channel (“delivery-alerts”) but you only want to get a reminder for a specific alert (e.g. “message count alert”).
 In this case, you should add another notification channel for your Slack channel.

-The two configurations are the same except the send reminders option.
-When selecting an alert channel we can pick delivery-alerts-with-reminder if we want reminders.
+The two configurations are the same except for the send reminders option.
+When selecting an alert channel, we can pick delivery-alerts-with-reminder if we want reminders.

-You have the option show images of your panels on your alerts.
-This is a useful feature but it doesn’t work just by enabling it.
+You have the option to show images of your panels on your alerts.
+This is a helpful feature, but it doesn’t work just by enabling it.
 This rather simple feature requires defining an image storage provider and a lot of configuration work.
-Grafana definitely needs an improvement here.
+Grafana definitely needs improvement here.

 How do we add our “If server is down, send an alert to Slack”?

-Remember we can’t add alerts to singlestat panels so we should use a graph panel to add alerts.
+Remember that we can’t add alerts to singlestat panels, so we should use a graph panel to add alerts.

 - Conditions: Add a condition(s) so that when they are evaluated as TRUE, your metric will be alerting.

-- Notifications: Select which notification channel (a Slack channel in our case) your alert message should be sent to
+- Notifications: Select the notification channel (a Slack channel in our case) which your alert message should be sent.

-- Message: To add some extra information in your alert message
+- Message: To add some extra information to your alert message.

 This is the exact alert configuration we use in our Server Status panel.
-Every 5 seconds it checks if server status is 0 and when so, it sends an “Server is down” alert to delivery-alerts Slack channel.
+Every 5 seconds, it checks if server status is 0, and when so, it sends an “Server is down” alert to the delivery-alerts Slack channel.

-In the send to section, if we want periodical reminder messages we can select delivery-alerts-with-reminder option that we’ve discussed at the Send reminders feature.
+In the send to section, if we want periodical reminder messages, we can select the delivery-alerts-with-reminder option that we’ve discussed at the Send reminders feature.

-- At the query section, we define the metric we want to add an alert to.
+- In the query section, we define the metric to which we want to add an alert.
 We also specify a range.

 - Query section is structured as